AloisRautureau/reed-chessboard/README.md

 The project is most likely in a finished state as of the time this repo went public, and isn't particularily scalable.

-Contributions are therefore welcome when it comes to bug fixes, etc, but there won't be any real fixed way of contributing.
-Just send an email and we'll figure something out!
+Contributions are obviously welcome when it comes to bug fixes, QOL, etc, but there won't be any real fixed way of contributing.
+Just contact me via email, Telegram or anything and we'll figure something out!